-Health Products Regulatory Authority i.v. midazolam compared to control group.
-Fentanyl Intravenous fentanyl is a weak inhibitor of midazolam elimination: AUC and half-life of i.v. midazolam were increased by 1.5-fold in the presence of fentanyl.
-Nefazodone Information from oral midazolam Nefazodone increased the plasma concentrations of oral midazolam by 4.6- fold with an increase of its terminal half-life by 1.6-fold.
-Tyrosine kinase inhibitors Information from oral midazolam Tyrosine kinase inhibitors have been shown to be potent inhibitors of CYP3A4 invitro(imatinib, lapatinib) or invivo(idelalisib).
-After concomitant administration of idelalisib, oral midazolam exposure was increased on average 5.4-fold.
-NK1 receptor antagonists Information from oral midazolam NK1 receptor antagonists (aprepitant, netupitant, casoprepitant) dose dependently increased the plasma concentrations of oral midazolam up to about 2.5-3.5-fold and increased terminal half-life by approximately 1.5-2-fold.
-Other Information from oral midazolam For a number of drugs or herbal medicines, a weak interaction with midazolam's elimination was observed with concomitant changes in its exposure (< 2-fold change in AUC) (everolimus, cyclosporine, simeprevir, propiverine).
+- Atorvastatin resulted in a 1.4-fold increase in plasma concentrations of i.v. midazolam compared to control group. - Intravenous fentanyl is a weak inhibitor of midazolam elimination: AUC and half-life of i.v. midazolam were increased by 1.5-fold in the presence of fentanyl.

+- Nefazodone increased the plasma concentrations of oral midazolam by 4.6-fold with an increase of its terminal half-life by 1.6-fold. - Tyrosine kinase inhibitors have been shown to be potent inhibitors of CYP3A in vitro (imatinib, lapatinib) or in vivo (idelalisib).
+After concomitant administration of idelalisib, oral midazolam exposure was increased on average 5.4-fold. - NK1 receptor antagonists (aprepitant, netupiant, casoprepitant) dose-dependently increased the plasma concentrations of oral midazolam up to about 2.5-3.5-fold and increased terminal half-life by approximately 1.5-2-fold. - For a number of drugs or herbal medicines, a weak interaction with midazolam's elimination was observed with concomitant changes in its exposure (< 2-fold change in AUC) (everolimus, cyclosporine, simeprevir, propiverine).
 These weak interactions are expected to be further attenuated after i.v. administration.
-Fluvoxamine slightly increased the plasma concentrations of oral midazolam (28%), while doubling the half-life.
-Chlorzoxazone decreases the ratio of the CYP3A-generated metabolite 1-hidroxymidazolam (also known as alpha-hydroxymidazolam) to midazolam due to its CYP3A inhibitory effect.